sevesogit/sevesogit/README.md

 # Hi there! 👋 I'm Quentin Guillemelle

 Welcome to my GitHub profile!
-I'm a **Junior Data Scientist Engineer** passionate about many things but a specialist in nothing.
+I'm a **Junior Data Scientist Engineer**.

                         ✨ Will we have enough time with our heads full of ideas ? ✨